-GOVERNANCE COMMITTEE
+GOVERNANCE/STEWARDSHIP COMMITTEE

-The Governance Committee members are appointed by the board chair in consultation with the board officers.
-The committee is primarily responsible for the training and education of Board members, the outside director election process, director compensation, ethics, and conflict of interest matters.
+The Governance/Stewardship Committee members are appointed by the board chair in consultation with the board officers.
+The committee is primarily responsible for the training and education of Board members, regulatory compliance, board governance, the outside director election process, director compensation, ethics, and conflict of interest matters.
+In addition, the committee provides oversight and direction of the Association's stewardship initiatives and Knowledge Exchange program, inclusive of marketing and communications activity.
+The committee represents Farm Credit East on the governing council of FarmStart, LLP.